-We use our website and Twitter to keep parents informed about learning and events related to English within classes and the library, and about how they can best support their child's home learning.
+We use our website, email and class Dojo to keep parents informed about learning and events related to English within classes and the library, and about how they can best support their child's home learning.
 Where possible, we invite parents into school to support with reading and writing activities and to attend information sessions and class performances.